tensorflow/docs/site/en/api_docs/python/tf/saved_model/loader/load.md

       SavedModel `save()` API.
 * <b>`export_dir`</b>: Directory in which the SavedModel protocol buffer and variables to be loaded are located.
+* <b>`import_scope`</b>: Optional `string` -- if specified, prepend this string followed by '/' to all loaded tensor names.
+This scope is applied to tensor instances loaded into the passed session, but it is *not* written through to the static `MetaGraphDef` protocol buffer that is returned.
 * <b>`**saver_kwargs`</b>: Optional keyword arguments passed through to Saver.